-Kerry is the Executive Director of People and Organisational Development at the British Heart Foundation.
-She has three decades’ worth of experience working for recognised organisations including the Royal Horticultural Society and the National Trust.
+Kerry is the Chief People Officer at the British Heart Foundation.
+She is a Fellow of the CIPD and has 30 years’ worth of experience in human resources, talent development and change leadership, working for recognised organisations including the Royal Horticultural Society and the National Trust.

 Kerry is known for leading award-winning people change programmes which bring about modern and successful workplaces.
 She is one of the UK’s HR Most Influential since 2018, awarded by HR Excellence.

-Kerry is delighted to be joining the Fairtrade Foundation Board of Trustees and has long been a buyer of Fairtrade products.
+Kerry is delighted have joined the Fairtrade Foundation Board of Trustees and has long been a buyer of Fairtrade products.
 She admires them for their quality and consistency but moreover, to drive and deliver sustainable livelihoods that people can be proud of.

 What is your favourite Fairtrade product?
 The Divine chocolate range, especially the toffee and sea salt flavour.
 I especially like to gift the 12 tasting bars to friends and family as they allow you to taste all the flavours.
 They also come with a beautiful narrative about the cocoa farms the chocolate originates from.

 Alison brings over 25 years of experience with international development and non-governmental organisations.
-She is currently Director of Sense International, a disability and international development charity that supports people with deaf-blindness.
+She is currently CEO of Age International, and in that role is also part of Age UK’s senior leadership team.
+She was previously Managing Director of Sense International, working for and with people with disabilities.